vOptSolver/vOptLib/README.md

 History
 --
-Created in 1998 and available online since, the library -originaly named MOCOlib- was dedicated to MultiObjective Combinatorial Optimization (MOCO) problems.
+Created in 1998 and available online since, the library -originaly named MOCOlib- was dedicated to MultiObjective Combinatorial Optimization problems.
 It is referenced from the [International Society on Multiple Criteria Decision Making](http://www.mcdmsociety.org/), section Digital Library.
 Amongst the instances available, the library hosts instances used by us during the following research projects:
-+ ANR project 'Guaranteed Efficiency for Pareto optimal solutions Determination in multiobjective combinatorial optimization problems'
++ ANR project 'Guaranteed efficiency for pareto optimal solutions determination in multiobjective combinatorial optimization problems'
-+ ANR-DFG project 'Exact Efficient Solution of Mixed Integer Programming Problems with Multiple Objective Functions'
++ ANR-DFG project 'Exact efficient solution of mixed integer programming problems with multiple objective functions'

 News
 --